-Social and biological scientists agree that race and ethicity are social constructions, not biological categories.
-The U.S. government, nonetheless, has an official position on what categories are “real.”
-You can find them on the U.S. Census (source):
+Social and biological scientists agree that race and ethnicity are social constructions, not biological categories.
+The US government, nonetheless, has an official position on what categories are “real.”
+You can find them on the Census (source):

-In the year of the first Census, 1790, the race question looked very different:
+In the year of the first Census, 1790, the race question looked very different than it does today:

 Free white males